Bristol City Council's licensing policy.

 Under the Licensing Act 2003 each Licensing Authority is required to publish a statement of its licensing policy every five years.

-The last full policy review took place in 2013 and came into effect 1 August 2015.
+The last full policy review took place in 2019 and the policy will come into effect on 1 August 2020.

-The revised licensing policy and Appendices C and D are available here:
+The revised licensing policy, pools of conditions and template operating schedules are available here:

-- Licensing Policy Appendix C Model Operating Schedules (pdf, 677KB) (opens new window)
+- Template Operating Schedules (pdf, 409KB) (opens new window)

-- Licensing Act - Pool of conditions (pdf, 420KB) (opens new window)
+- Licensing Act: Pool of conditions (pdf, 570KB) (opens new window)

 The revised policy incorporates the following key changes:

 - Introduction of Cumulative Impact Assessments into the Licensing Act 2003 (para 6.3.6)

 - The removal of the Model Operating Schedules from the Statement of Licensing Policy, Template Operating Schedules will be published separate from the policy to help inform applicants (para 2.14)

 - The importance of integration with other relevant local strategies (para 2.15)